Open data in the public sector is about increasing transparency and sharing the information we hold with the wider community.

 Organisation chart, salaries and pay policy

-Download the organisation's structure chart (PDF 240kb) (including additional transparency data) relating to staff in the top three levels of the council whose salary exceeds £50,000.
+Download the organisation's structure chart (PDF 95KB) (including additional transparency data) relating to staff in the top three levels of the council whose salary exceeds £50,000.

-The council publishes, under the Accounts and Audit (England) Regulations 2011, information relating to senior salaries in its annual statement of accounts.
-The draft statement of accounts for 2013/14 can be downloaded from the council budget page.
+The council publishes, under the Accounts and Audit (England) Regulations 2011, information relating to senior salaries in its annual statement of accounts which can be downloaded from the council budget page.
 This information has been reproduced and expanded in the documents below to include a list of responsibilities for each post.

 Details of the anti-fraud information that the Council has to publish under Transparency requirements is outlined in the document below: